 Pro Tip: Be sure to check the ingredients for dairy sources - 'may contain' means it is made in a facility that uses dairy, but dairy is not an ingredient added to the product.

 Why this Recipe Works - pro tips!

 This vegan banana bread recipe is a sure thing.
 It's a reliable recipe that produces a perfect loaf of banana bread every time.
 Even the gluten free version!
 This is a pretty simple recipe, but here's a few things I've learned over the years . . .

-- You get the most flavor from overripe, spotty bananas.
+- You get the most flavor from super ripe, spotty bananas.
 My family doesn't LOVE a strong banana flavor so bananas that are 'semi' overripe work for us!